timescale/docs.timescale.com-content/tutorials/clustering.md

 Now that you have 3 running instances of TimescaleDB, you can go ahead and set up your distributed database.
-Connect to the instance that you would like to act as the access node, and create a new database there.
+Connect to the instance that you would like to act as the access node, and create a new database there:

 ```sql
 CREATE DATABASE multinode;